yochannah/carpentries.org/pages/membership.md

 We provide a limited number of sponsored memberships for institutions with financial need and for institutions serving historically underserved populations.
 If you believe that your institution is eligible for support, [please send us an email](mailto:membership@carpentries.org).

-Discounts listed above for are limited and available only in cases where a potential member organisation's ability to offer support to Instructor Trainers, Regional Coordinators, and/or Community Leaders is in line with The Carpentries needs for support in a particular geographic region.
+Discounts listed above are limited and available only in cases where a potential member organisation's ability to offer support to Instructor Trainers, Regional Coordinators, and/or Community Leaders is in line with The Carpentries needs for support in a particular geographic region.
 We reserve the right to award these discounts as appropriate for our organisational growth and sustainability.